yousefelassal/quote-cron/README.md

 > Knowledge without justice ought to be called cunning rather than wisdom.

 > Adversity causes some men to break, others to break records.

+> If you smile when no one else is around, you really mean it.